Understand Study Abroad

 Choosing a Program

-UMaine offers over 700 program in more than 40 countries.
+UMaine offers over 700 program in 79 countries.
 Consider the following important questions when choosing the program that is right for you:

 - Location– Where do you want to go?
 Why?
 Do you prefer a developed or developing country?
 Big city, small town, or rural area?